Out-Of-Home Delivery

 Amazon and UPS locations in the Tower Hamlets area

-Finally, we can see three new locations (where local stores used by other players already exist), which could lead to expanded coverage:
+Finally, we identified three new locations (where local stores used by other players already exist), which could lead to expanded coverage:

 Proposed 3 locations for expanding the Amazon OOH delivery network